-The Waste Isolation Pilot Plant (WIPP) in southeast New Mexico is the nation’s only operating deep geologic repository for radioactive wastes.
+The Waste Isolation Pilot Plant (WIPP) in southeast New Mexico is the nation’s first and only operating deep geologic repository for radioactive wastes.

-Opened in 1999, the U.S. Department of Energy site stores canisters filled with transuranic (TRU) radioactive waste—rags, tools, clothing, soils and other debris contaminated with man-made radioactive elements—from nuclear weapons production facilities and cleanup sites.
+Since 1999, the U.S. Department of Energy (DOE) site hosts disposal canisters filled with transuranic (TRU) radioactive waste—rags, tools, clothing, soils and other debris contaminated with man-made radioactive elements—from nuclear weapons production facilities and cleanup sites.
 The waste is kept 2,150 feet below ground in the Salado Formation, a giant salt deposit that stretches from northern Mexico through southeastern New Mexico and into west Texas.
 Salt beds keep the waste dry and seal it away from groundwater that could eventually move the waste to the surface.

-More than 90,000 cubic meters and 11,000 shipments of TRU waste have been transported to WIPP.
-Historically, the largest contributors of waste to WIPP have been the Idaho National Laboratory, the Rocky Flats site in Colorado, the Savannah River Site in South Carolina, the Hanford site in Washington and the Los Alamos National Laboratory in New Mexico.
+According to the DOE, over 171,000 containers or almost 12,000 cubic meters of waste have been emplaced underground at WIPP.
+This waste came from nearly 12,000 shipments, which safely traveled more than 14 million loaded miles.
+Historically, the largest contributors of waste to WIPP have been the Idaho National Laboratory, the Rocky Flats site in Colorado, the Savannah River Site in South Carolina, the Hanford site in Washington, and the Los Alamos National Laboratory in New Mexico.

-The U.S. Environmental Protection Agency and the New Mexico Department of Environment are the two agencies primarily responsible for regulating WIPP.
+The U.S. Environmental Protection Agency’s Radiation Protection Program and the New Mexico Department of Environment are primarily responsible for regulating WIPP.
+Through New Mexico’s Radioactive Waste Consultation Task Force, six state agencies additionally work together on the safe transportation of waste to the facility.

-In February 2014, two isolated events happened at WIPP.
+In February 2014, two isolated events happened at WIPP – a salt haul truck fire and a radiological release.
 First, on Feb.
-5, 2014, a salt-haul truck caught fire and was subsequently extinguished.
-This event caused the temporary evacuation and closure of the underground storage area.
-Several workers were treated for smoke inhalation, but no serious injuries resulted from the fire.
+5, 2014, a salt haul truck caught fire underground and was subsequently extinguished.
+This event caused the temporary evacuation and closure of the underground disposal area.
+Six workers were treated for smoke inhalation, but no serious injuries resulted from the fire.

 On Feb.
-14, a monitor device detected radiation in the air at the above-ground portion of the site.
-Subsequently, 17 workers tested positive for exposure to radiation, although not at levels that would cause health concerns, according to the Department of Energy.
-The site has ceased operations while the cause of the Feb.
-14 radiation leak is investigated.
+14, 2014, a monitor device detected radiation in the air at the above-ground portion of the site.
+Federal inspectors determined various lapses in safety procedures led to chemically incompatible materials being packed together in waste drums sent to the disposal site.
+The 13 employees present during the release event were tested for exposure.
+Initially, tests indicated some radioactivity above normal background levels, but follow-up samples found no detectable amounts of radioactivity.
+Subsequently, 22 workers tested positive for exposure to radiation, although not at levels that would cause health concerns, according to DOE.
+The site ceased operations in February 2014 to investigate the leak and review safety protocols.

-Congress authorized the WIPP facility in 1979, following years of testing to determine if the underground salt deposits outside Carlsbad, N.M., would be an appropriate storage site for radioactive wastes.
-The DOE National Security and Military Applications of Nuclear Energy Authorization Act of 1980, enacted in December 1979, approved funding to construct the site, but allowed only defense-generated waste to be stored there.
+Congress authorized the WIPP facility in 1979, after the underground salt deposits outside Carlsbad, N.M. were found to be an appropriate storage site for radioactive waste.
+DOE’s National Security and Military Applications of Nuclear Energy Authorization Act of 1980, enacted in December 1979, approved funding to construct the site, but only allowed for storage of defense-generated waste.

-In 1981, the State of New Mexico sued the federal government to halt construction of the site.
-The settlement of that lawsuit gave New Mexico the right to conduct independent testing and monitoring of the site, and established a Consent and Cooperation agreement between the state and the Department of Energy that was subsequently amended to require that the site comply with state environmental laws.
+In 1981, New Mexico sued the federal government to halt construction of the site.
+The lawsuit’s settlement gave New Mexico the right to conduct independent testing and monitoring of the site, and established a Consent and Cooperation agreement between the State and DOE.
+The agreement was subsequently amended requiring the site to comply with state environmental laws.

-In 1992, Congress passed the WIPP Land Withdrawal Act, which permitted waste to be moved to the site.
-The Act also required WIPP to comply with federal Resource Conservation and Recovery Act, or RCRA, and Solid Waste Disposal Act standards and be certified by the U.S. Environmental Protection Agency.
+In 1992, Congress passed the WIPP Land Withdrawal Act, permitting waste to be moved to the site.
+The Act also requires WIPP to comply with federal Resource Conservation and Recovery Act (RCRA), the Solid Waste Disposal Act, and to be certified by the U.S. Environmental Protection Agency.
 The law prohibited WIPP from accepting any used nuclear fuel or other high-level radioactive waste, even for testing purposes.

 Types of Wastes Stored at WIPP

-TRU waste is radioactive material that is heavier than uranium, has a half life greater than 20 years, and activity greater than 100 nanocuries of per gram of waste.
+TRU waste is radioactive material that is heavier than uranium, has a half-life greater than 20 years, and activity greater than 100 nanocuries of per gram of waste.
+Plutonium isotopes and other elements that are listed higher than uranium on the periodic table are consider transuranic and contaminate TRU waste.
 There are two types of TRU wastes stored at WIPP: contact-handled waste, which emits relatively little radiation and can be handled by workers; and remote-handled waste, which emits greater levels of radiation and requires heavier shielding and remote-handling equipment.
-According to law, remote-handled TRU waste will only account for about 4 percent of all waste stored at WIPP.
+According to law, remote-handled TRU waste will only account for about percent of all waste stored at WIPP.

 By the Numbers: